CarlosRamirez31/CarlosRamirez31/README.md

 ### 👾 Summary

-I'm a backend developer with knowledge of Api Rest, Crud's, ATM and Database Management and above all with a desire to grow...

-I also have a few stories knowledge in the frontend area.
+I am a backend developer with experience in REST APIs, CRUD operations, ATM, database management, clean architecture, and design patterns.
+I am also knowledgeable in frontend development.
+I enjoy working collaboratively with teams and am a self-motivated autodidact, always striving to learn and stay up to date with the latest technologies.

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me...